tfsome/.github/profile/README.md

 ![ˈtɛrəfɔːm](https://i.imgur.com/RXAzrGo.jpg)

-Hello and Welcome to `tfsome Terraform practical labs` page.
-This is a collection of several repositories with Terraform self-study materials and series of pratical tasks that can help you to learn by doing.
+Welcome to TFSome: Hands-On Terraform Labs!

+This GitHub organization hosts a collection of repositories filled with practical, self-paced Terraform labs and exercises.
+Our goal is to help you learn Terraform by doing—through real-world scenarios and hands-on experience.

+Whether you're a beginner or looking to sharpen your skills, these labs will guide you through essential concepts and best practices.
+Dive in and start building with Terraform today! 🚀